castorini/anserini/docs/elastirini.md

 # Elastirini: Anserini Integration with Elasticsearch

 Anserini provides code for indexing into an [ELK stack](https://www.elastic.co/what-is/elk-stack) (i.e., the stack built on top of Elasticsearch), thus providing interoperable support for existing test collections.
-This is the same idea as discussed in the following paper:
+This is the same idea discussed in the following paper:

 > Ryan Clancy, Toke Eskildsen, Nick Ruest, and Jimmy Lin.
 [Solr Integration in the Anserini Information Retrieval Toolkit.](https://cs.uwaterloo.ca/~jimmylin/publications/Clancy_etal_SIGIR2019a.pdf) _Proceedings of the 42nd Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2019)_, July 2019, Paris, France.